mattiolichiara/flutter_pitch_detection/README.md

 # Flutter Pitch Detection Plugin

-A Flutter plugin for real-time audio pitch detection using TarsosDSP on Android.
+A Flutter plugin for real-time pitch detection using TarsosDSP on Android.

 ## Features